 This area should not be a restroom and should have outlets to allow you to plug in your electric breast pump.
-Here are a few question you should think about asking
+Here are a few questions you should think about asking

 - Can you store your breast milk in the common work fridge?

 - Will your job be safe while you are pumping because it is the law!

 - How long can you pump for, if you plan to pump 2-3 times a day?

 Make sure to take one of these best cooler bags for working moms to store your breastmilk if you do not have a fridge at work.

 2. Take The Ultimate Back to Work Pumping Course

 I know you are nervous about returning to work and having to do something you may not have done before.
 It is especially weird because you are leaving a lot of the time to go pump and you feel like you aren’t doing your best as an employee.

 You don’t have to feel scared to pump at work and you sure as hell are not gonna feel intimidated by providing breast milk for your child.

 The Ultimate Back to Work Pumping Course goes into great detail about how to stay pumping longer at work, how to properly store your breast milk, what kind of pump, how to pump, and even how to prepare yourself for success with a baby.